Aarhus University Seal

 Uploading copyright-protected material to AI

-If you use copyright-protected material or data, you should be aware of whether you are allowed to upload it to AI technologies.
-For many of the materials that the library provides access to, you are not permitted to share them with AI tools, such as electronic books and articles.
+If you use copyright-protected material or data, you should be aware of whether or not you are allowed to upload it to AI technologies.
+For many of the materials that the library provides access to, such as electronic books and articles, you are not permitted to share them with AI tools.

-Examples of copyrighted material could be PowerPoint presentations or other materials used for teaching, which your teacher has prepared and made available on a course.
-Here, you must always ask for permission to use the material, for example, to convert text into podcasts.
+Another example of copyrighted material could be PowerPoint presentations or other materials used for teaching, which your teacher has prepared and made available on a course.
+Here, you will always have to ask for permission to use the material, for example, to convert text into podcasts.

-Note that different rules apply if you purchase a GAI tool yourself.
-Different rules also apply if you want to use AI for text mining of a larger text corpus in an academic context.
-This is only permitted if the library's agreement with the publisher allows it.
+It is only permitted to use AI for text mining of a larger text corpus in an academic context, if the library's agreement with the publisher allows it.
 Therefore, it is always a good idea to look up the terms of use for the library’s e-resources in the library system.

 Uploading personal data and confidential information to AI